HabitatFramework/TechnicalGuide/access/access.rst

 1. Make sure your SQL Server service is running and the HLU Tool database is attached.
 2. Open the destination Access database in which you wish to create the linked tables.
-3. On the 'External Data' tab, in the 'Import & Link' group, click **ODBC Database**.
+3. On the 'External Data' tab, in the 'Import & Link' group, click :guilabel:`ODBC Database`.

 	.. _figALED: